informaticslab/ebolocatemp/README.md

 ## Notes

-Currently only works on *nix environments (Linux/Unix/OS-X).
-Dependency on BCrypt is causing issues on Windows.
+* Depends on MongoDB being installed and running on your system.

 ## Contributing
 Anyone is encouraged to contribute to the project by [forking](https://help.github.com/articles/fork-a-repo) and submitting a pull request.
 (If you are new to GitHub, you might start with a [basic tutorial](https://help.github.com/articles/set-up-git).)